binzailani3136/crudl-example-express/README.md

     blog $ npm run start
     ```

-4. Open a new terminal window/tab and build the crudl admin file.
+4. Open a new terminal window/tab and build the CRUDL admin file.
 Go to /crudl-admin-rest/ and type:

     ```shell
     crudl-admin-rest $ npm install